 Editor's note: Whether Slice ID is sufficient for NWDA to identify PCF is FFS.
+For different N23_subscription services, the detailed Slice Information could be different and is FFS.

 Input:Subscription Request or Cancel Subscription Request.
 Includes parameters listed in Table 5.x.x-1 for the specific NWDA subscribed service being requested or cancelled.